 - Solicitors

 Turkish solicitors in this area generally charge from £600 for conveyance and an additional £600 to complete the purchase process with power of attorney.
-A power of attorney costs on average 11,000-12,000TL at the Turkish Notary.
-A power of attorney arranged in the UK will cost approximately £600 and take a min of 3 weeks to arrange.
+A power of attorney costs on average 13,000-15,000TL at the Turkish Notary.
+A power of attorney arranged in the UK will cost approximately £600 and take 2 to 3 weeks to arrange.

 - Estate Agents’ Fees